Totora Baby Jacket Pattern

 - Knit in double crochet for 7/9/9/9 rows with the following considerations:

-- At the beginning of each round, chain 2 stitches in height, which do not count as a stitch.
+- At the beginning of each round, crochet 2 chain stitches, which do not count as a stitch.

-- At each marker (raglan), knit the following: 1 double crochet + 1 chain + 1 double crochet in the same stitch → this will be your raglan increase.
+- At each marker (raglan), crochet the following: 1 double crochet + 1 chain + 1 double crochet in the same stitch → this will be your raglan increase.

-- Note that on each round you will increase 8 stitches (2 for each raglan).
+- Note that in each round you will increase by 8 stitches (2 for each raglan).

 2. Body

 - Next, we'll join the armholes to continue with the body (we'll leave the sleeves for later).
-To do this, we knit the front, back, and other front pieces in a row.
-We'll explain step by step how to knit this joining row:
+To do this, we'll knit the front, back, and other front pieces in one continuous piece.
+Here's a step-by-step guide on how to knit this joining row:

 - Knit 1 double crochet in the raglan.
 Knit 1 double crochet in the next raglan (skipping the unknitted sleeve).